What Is Active Directory Federation Services (AD FS)?

 CrowdStrike offers the following three best practices for organizations leveraging AD FS in a secure way:

 - Unify AD forest visibility both on-premise and in Microsoft Azure.
-Determine any security gaps in authentication policies, user roles, access privileges and human and service accounts, as well as any access deviations across both the on-prem and Microsoft Azure AD.
+Determine any security gaps in authentication policies, user roles, access privileges and human and service accounts, as well as any access deviations across both the on-prem and Microsoft Entra ID.

 - Reinforce AD security with conditional access.
 Leverage a cybersecurity toolset that continuously assesses risks based on user behavior tied to entities such as endpoints, servers, applications, location, user roles and groups.
 The tool should also enforce conditional access in the event of an anomaly.
 This will prevent high-risk access and remove friction for trusted access.